Job & Family Services Office of Workforce Development

 It's Working!

-Articulation arrangements between the Registered Apprenticeship sponsors and institutions of higher learner afford the apprentice learner college credit for the course work completed in their training experience.
-As a result more than 5,000 registered apprentices are dually enrolled in their registered apprenticeship program and college.
-These agreement establishes a clear degree pathway, free of barriers, for the apprentices to achieve the highest level of education and career potential.
+Articulation arrangements between the Registered Apprenticeship sponsors and institutions of higher learning afford the apprentice-learner college credit for course work completed in their training experience.
+As a result, more than 5,000 registered apprentices are dually enrolled in their registered apprenticeship program and college.
+These agreements establish a clear degree pathway, free of barriers, for apprentices to achieve the highest level of education and career potential.

 For More Information: